New Big Money Means Nutanix Inc. (NTNX) Investors Could Reap Benefit

 Nutanix Inc. (NTNX) Insider Activity

-A total of 61 insider transactions have happened at Nutanix Inc. (NTNX) in the last six months, with sales accounting for 13 and purchases happening 48 times.
-The most recent transaction is an insider sale by Williams Duston, the company’s Chief Financial Officer.
-SEC filings show that Williams Duston sold 31,277 shares of the company’s common stock on Dec 16 at a price of $31.73 per share for a total of $0.99 million.
-Following the sale, the insider now owns 0.25 million shares.
+A total of 46 insider transactions have happened at Nutanix Inc. (NTNX) in the last six months, with sales accounting for 13 and purchases happening 33 times.
+The most recent transaction is an insider sale by Pandey Dheeraj, the company’s 10% Owner.
+SEC filings show that Pandey Dheeraj sold 1,210,000 shares of the company’s common stock on Mar 09 at a price of $26.50 per share for a total of $32.07 million.
+Following the sale, the insider now owns 0.0 shares.

-Nutanix Inc. disclosed in a document filed with the SEC on Dec 16 that Sangster David (Chief Operating Officer) sold a total of 19,394 shares of the company’s common stock.
-The trade occurred on Dec 16 and was made at $31.73 per share for $0.62 million.
-Following the transaction, the insider now directly holds 96391.0 shares of the NTNX stock.
+Nutanix Inc. disclosed in a document filed with the SEC on Dec 16 that Wall Tyler (Chief Legal Officer) sold a total of 14,889 shares of the company’s common stock.
+The trade occurred on Dec 16 and was made at $31.73 per share for $0.47 million.
+Following the transaction, the insider now directly holds 89398.0 shares of the NTNX stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.